DigitalInBlue/Priori/README.md

 ## Benchmark

 Given 10 levels of inheritance and benchmarked using [Celero](https://github.com/DigitalInBlue/Celero).
+(Start by looking at the "Baseline" number.
+Lower is better.)

 For the non-thread-safe implementation: